 Abbreviations: AE, adverse event; AESI, AE of special interest; ERA, endothelin receptor antagonist; M, macitentan; PDE5i, phosphodiesterase 5 inhibitor; T, tadalafil.Analyses were performed in the safety set which included all patients who received at least one dose of study treatment.aAEs by preferred term experienced by ≥10% of patients in any group.bn=45 in the treatment-naïve OPSYNVI group and n=18 in the prior ERA OPSYNVI group. cGrouped terms.

-Interim Analyses of the A DUE OL Study
+A DUE OL Extension Study

 AEs